Rafael23082/jobrocket-job-board-app/README.md

 - npm install

 ### Configuration
-- Create .env file in client root folder.
+Create .env file in client root folder containing:
+- VITE_BACKEND_URL = Contains the URL in which the backend runs in.

+Create .env file in server root folder containing:
+- MONGODB_URL = Mongoose connection string.
+- FRONTEND_URL = Contains the URL in which the frontend runs in.